 We are delighted to welcome all our speakers at our conference.

 Emma Newport is a Teaching Fellow at the University of Sussex, having previously been a Visiting Research Fellow at King’s College London.
-Her connection to King's College London extends over eleven years of undergraduate and post-graduate study, most of it under the tutelage of Professor Clare Brant.
+Her time at King's College London extended over twelve years of undergraduate and post-graduate study, most of it working under the tutelage of Professor Clare Brant.

 Emma is interested in eighteenth-century attitudes to China and, more broadly, in women’s positions in a network of global exchanges of ideas and objects.
 Emma teaches Romantic poetry, particularly focusing on lyric poetry, William Blake, and women poets; Jane Austen and her fellow novelists in context; and creative writing.

-Emma has forthcoming articles on Lady Dorothea Banks and the fictility of porcelain and on eighteenth-century dwarfs.
+Emma has recently published an article on Lady Dorothea Banks and the fictility of porcelain and has a forthcoming chapter on new and unusual forms of life writing.
 She is also writing a book called Housing China.

 Amy Murat is a doctoral candidate at King's College London.
 Her PhD research explores the material practices of 19th century friendship and how they support female creative impulses to writing.

-Amy’s research takes an interdisciplinary approach to the following issues: the role of female collective creativity, within the context of mixed gendered, cross-generational artistic networks; the relationship of women’s writing to that of a dominant male tradition; the significance of emotion within aesthetic responses to art.
+Amy’s research takes an interdisciplinary approach to the role of female collective creativity, within the context of mixed gendered, cross-generational artistic networks; the relationship of women’s writing to that of a dominant male tradition; the significance of emotion within aesthetic responses to art.

 Amy’s professional background is in the museum sector (Keats House, Museum of London).
 Her academic research thus draws upon her experience of working with diverse historic collections.
 In other words, she is a self-confessed lover of all things old and dusty.